hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/22_THE_MAN.md

 thinking, working for the country, Mr. Tilak may be said to have passed a singularly enviable life.

-To a superficial observer, Mr. Tilak's personaUty apv- peared to be an extremely simple one for analysis ; but really it was extremely complex.
+To a superficial observer, Mr. Tilak's personality apv- peared to be an extremely simple one for analysis ; but really it was extremely complex.
 "WTiat struck careful observers was the harmonious combination of appa-